Drednote/spring-boot-starter-telegram/README.md

 Before we move on to the main features, I would like to introduce you to three basic entities that you need to know and understand.
 I strongly recommend reading about them, as they will be referenced later without further explanation.
 It will be much easier to understand the documentation if you are familiar with these core classes.

-- [Update🔗](docs/update-object.md#update) — is the main object that comes from the Telegram API
+- [Update](docs/update-object.md#update) — is the main object that comes from the Telegram API
-- [UpdateRequest🔗](docs/update-object.md#updaterequest) - is a primary object that stores all information about update.
+- [UpdateRequest](docs/update-object.md#updaterequest) - is a primary object that stores all information about update.
-- [TelegramClient🔗](docs/update-object.md#telegramclient) — a client that allows you to send anything to Telegram from your code.
+- [TelegramClient](docs/update-object.md#telegramclient) — a client that allows you to send anything to Telegram from your code.

 Next, we will take a closer look at each aspect of the library.

-- Controllers — To get started, I recommend familiarizing yourself with basic interaction with Telegram via controllers.
+- [Controllers](docs/controllers.md) — To get started, I recommend familiarizing yourself with basic interaction with Telegram via controllers.
-- Error handling — No application is complete without error handling.
+- [Exception handling](docs/exception-handling.md) — No application is complete without error handling.
-- Filters — This mechanism allows you to flexibly and easily customize the processing of updates from Telegram.
+- [Filters](docs/filters.md) — This mechanism allows you to flexibly and easily customize the processing of updates from Telegram.
-- Responses — In most cases, you won't need to manually configure the response mechanism, but this section provides a detailed explanation of how it works.
+- [Responses](docs/response-processing.md) — In most cases, you won't need to manually configure the response mechanism, but this section provides a detailed explanation of how it works.
-- Database connection — Mechanisms such as scenarios, in my opinion, require working with a database.
+- [Database connection](docs/datasource.md) — Mechanisms such as scenarios, in my opinion, require working with a database.
 Also, the default session for receiving messages from Telegram has one limitation, which can be resolved by connecting a database.
-- Scenarios — This is a powerful mechanism built on top of the Spring State Machine.
+- [Scenarios](docs/scenario.md) — This is a powerful mechanism built on top of the Spring State Machine.
 It allows you to configure entire chains of message processing rules.
-- Session — This section describes how the session for receiving messages from Telegram works, how you can configure it, and how to implement your own if needed.
+- [Session](docs/session.md) — This section describes how the session for receiving messages from Telegram works, how you can configure it, and how to implement your own if needed.
-- Menu — Creating and displaying a menu in your bot.
+- [Menu](docs/menu.md) — Creating and displaying a menu in your bot.
-- Telegram scope — A bean scope specific to the Telegram session.
+- [Telegram scope](docs/telegram-scope.md) — A bean scope specific to the Telegram session.
-- Permissions — Access settings for your bot.
+- [Permissions](docs/permissions.md) — Access settings for your bot.

 ## Contributing